umer-fa/abs_docker/docs/api/ERRORS.md

-LOGIN_ID_UNKNOWN | No such user is registered | Focus on field VERIFY_CODE_REQ | Verification code cannot be blank | Focus on field VERIFY_CODE_INVALID | Incorrect validation code | Focus on field
+LOGIN_ID_UNKNOWN | No such user is registered | Focus on field VERIFY_CODE_REQ | Verification code cannot be blank | Focus on field VERIFY_CODE_INVALID | Incorrect validation code | Focus on field USER_MATCH_COUNTRY | User country does not match | Focus on field RECOVER_REQ_TIMEOUT | Account recovery was requested less than 15 minutes ago | Response has **"wait"** property with number of minutes user should wait